 Building contracts normally comprise three separate documents:

-2 The second document is the specification.
+2 The specification.
 This is a listing of the work to be carried out, the items to be supplied and installed by the builder and the manner in which certain work is to be undertaken.
 It is a technical document and you should consult the builder or an architect if you are unsure about its contents.

-3 The third document is the drawings or plans.
+3 The drawings or plans.
 These are prepared by either your or the builder’s draftsperson or architect.
 Review them carefully to ensure that they detail the work in accordance with your intentions.
 Ensure they have been approved by the building surveyor and bear their stamp of approval.